-Table 2-2.
-Comparison of Support Facility Plan Alternatives Issue or topic No Action Alternative Proposed Action Alternative (NPS Preferred Alternative) NPS Housing Existing housing includes 4 small cabanas at Kennecott, 2 cottages on Silk Stocking Row (only 1 is habitable right now; as money allows it's being fixed up), & 1 cabin in McCarthy.
-Six units (cottages) to house seasonal employees are being built on the west side of River (west side development).
-Six additional units (cottages) cottages to house seasonal employees will be constructed on the west side of River (Park Operations Support Complex) as funding permits.
+Table 2-3.
+Comparison of Support Facility Plan Alternatives Issue or topic No Action Alternative Proposed Action Alternative (NPS Preferred Alternative) NPS Housing Existing housing includes 4 small cabanas at Kennecott, 2 cottages on Silk Stocking Row (only 1 is habitable right now; as money allows it's being fixed up), &amp; 1 cabin in McCarthy.
+Six units (cottages) to house seasonal employees are available on the west side of River (McCarthy West Side Development).
+Six additional units (cottages) cottages to house seasonal employees will be constructed on the west side of River (Park Operations Support Complex or west side development) as funding permits.
 Consider buying and rehabilitating any of 6 privatelyowned historic houses in the NHL if they become available for purchase.
-Provide housing for 31 employees by 2010.
+Provide housing for 32 employees by 2010.
 Maintain all existing, under-construction, and planned housing in the NHL, McCarthy, and the Operations Support Complex.
 Construct more permanent housing units - including single family housing and dormitory style west of Kennicott River on federal lands south of the Park Operations Support Complex.
 Encourage employee rentals of local privately-owned housing Consider buying and rehabilitating any of 6 privately-owned historic houses in the NHL if they become available for purchase.
-Within NHL, the interiors of several historic buildings like the power plant and machine shop would continue to be used to store lumber and other buildings supplies.
-Within NHL, existing storage and laydown site at the Dairy Barn, with a bright blue tarp covering some supplies, would continue to be used.
-The new laydown area in west side development (support complex) would be used for bulk storage.
+Construction Materials Storage Within NHL, the interiors of several historic buildings like the power plant and machine shop would continue to be used to store lumber and other buildings supplies.
+Within NHL, existing storage and lay down site at the Dairy Barn, with a bright blue tarp covering some supplies, would continue to be used.
+The new lay down area in west side development (support complex) would be used for bulk storage.
 Some bulk fuel storage would also occur at support complex.
 Propane tanks used to service NPS buildings within NHL would remain above ground.
-Bulk storage would occur at Operations Support Complex west of Kennicott River, as well as contractor storage camp and mobilization & NPS equipment storage.
-Limited project materials storage (in addition to equipment storage/parking & employee parking) would occur at Dairy Barn if it can be accomplished by a visually unobtrusive method such as fencing or vegetation.
+Bulk storage would occur at Operations Support Complex west of Kennicott River, as well as contractor storage camp and mobilization &amp; NPS equipment storage.
+Limited project materials storage (in addition to equipment storage/parking &amp; employee parking) would occur at Dairy Barn if it can be accomplished by a visually unobtrusive method such as fencing or vegetation.
 Bulk fuel would be stored at site west of Kennicott River (support complex).
 No bulk fuel would be stored at NHL.
 Assuming continued access via the freight bridge, the NPS would bury the propane tanks that service the NPS buildings in the NHL.